gbkr/photo/README.md

 Photo
 =====

-A command line utility to retrieve, categorise, store and backup media from a digital camera.
+A command line utility to retrieve, categorize, store and backup media from a digital camera.

 `photo init` Setup paths to your camera, storage and backup